gazzamc/The-Expanse-RESTful-API/README.md

     - **Python3** was used for validation and querying the database as well as parsing the data from the wiki.

 - [MySQL](https://www.mysql.com/)
-    - **MySQL** was used to store the tables and columes of data for the API.
+    - **MySQL** was used to store the tables and columns of data for the API.

 - [Flask](https://palletsprojects.com/p/flask/)
     - **Flask** was used to create the endpoints, handle 404 pages and output the API data.